Objelisks/resistance/README.md

 ### javascript web based remake of The Resistance

+# How to Play:

+Use http://objelisks.github.io/resistance/resistance.html or other commonly accessible hosted place.

+Understand the rules, either by owning the original game or watching a youtube playthrough, such as: https://www.youtube.com/watch?v=f5hIPFleQiA

+The leader should open the page, and then send the link provided to each other player.
+Each player doesn't need to have the exact same address, as long as the fragment part of the url is the same.

+Rejoining the game after it has started is not currently supported, so if something goes wrong you'll have to restart.

 # Neat Things Include:

 * Cryptographically secure card shuffling, dealing, and revealing